-Recreation officers develop, support and coordinate sport and recreation programs and services for the benefit of the community.
+Recreation officers develop, support and coordinate sport and recreation programmes and services for the benefit of the community.

 Recreation officers may perform the following tasks:

-- initiate, organise and coordinate local sport and recreation events and services such as community functions, sporting competitions, hobby classes, school holiday programs and cultural activities
+- initiate, organise and coordinate local sport and recreation events and services such as community functions, sporting competitions, hobby classes, school holiday programmes and cultural activities

 - develop and administer recreation policy

 - plan and promote recreation activities and events